Daeer-Projects/Selenium.WebDriver.Extensions/README.md

 ### int

-The time out in seconds that the process will run for while it is attempting to find the element.
-If the time runs out, and the element still hasn't been found, then it will return null, and not throw an exception.
+The time out in seconds that the process will run for while it is attempting to find the element(s).
+If the time runs out, and the element(s) still hasn't been found, then it will return null, and not throw an exception.

 ### Func<IWebElement, IWebElement>